-The Governor recommends \$32,886 less than requested to reflect a further reduction for snow removal and utilities based on prior year expenditures.
-He includes the requested increase for parking and \$59,768 more than enacted or \$33,801 more than requested for witness protection.
+The Governor recommended \$32,886 less than requested to reflect a further reduction for snow removal and utilities based on prior year expenditures.
+He included the requested increase for parking and \$59,768 more than enacted, or \$33,801 more than requested, for witness protection.
 His recommendation reduces requested funding for other operating expenses, including travel, computer and office supplies, mileage reimbursements, and janitorial services based on historical spending.
+The Assembly concurred.